 Premises liability is an important topic for any property owner.
 Whether you own a commercial or residential property you need to know and understand what it is you are liable for if someone gets injured on your property.
 A hot topic in the premises liability discussion is cleaning up a property following a storm.
-Our Los Angeles premises liability lawyer has some important information to relay to you about storm cleanup of your property.
+Our premises liability attorney has some important information to relay to you about storm cleanup of your property.

 Summer Storms and Property Damage

 The storms that sweep through California in the summer can be quick but leave quite a bit of damage.
 Rain is something all of California can use often to help get rid of wildfires but just as important as rain it is can also cause flooding and other damage.
-Too much rain and heavy winds in Los Angeles and the surrounding communities can lead to felled trees, holes, debris and other issues with your property.
+Too much rain and heavy winds in Los Angeles and the surrounding communities can lead to felled trees, holes, debris, and other issues with your property.

 When a storm is active in your area of California you are not expected to begin the cleanup process during the storm.
 No one expects you to head out in the middle of the inclement weather to pick up branches, fill in holes, or sweep debris off sidewalks.
 You are not expected to begin cleanup until the storm is finally gone.
 The clock does not begin to tick until the storm ends in your area.